xxcandiez/ml/account-assignment/draft.md

 ### Interface by Forms

+When I was exploring the observation about interfaces, one of the main ideas that I was trying to develop was the idea that all interfaces have a form equivalent.

-Suppose you are in an email client and you want to affect the application by deleting three emails named e1, e2, e3.
+To elaborate on that, suppose you are in an email client and you want to affect the application by deleting three emails named e1, e2, e3.
 Normally what you would do is select the three emails by checking the corresponding checkboxes then clicking on the trash icon.
 However, you can imagine that another way to cause the same affect in the application is to pull out the hypothetical delete-email form, as shown

 ```
 Delete Emails Form: